project-copacetic/copacetic/README.md

 * Join the [biweekly community meetings](https://docs.google.com/document/d/1QdskbeCtgKcdWYHI6EXkLFxyzTCyVT6e8MgB3CaAhWI/edit#heading=h.294j02tlxam) to discuss development, issues, use cases, etc.
 * Join the `#copa` channel on the [OCI Slack](https://communityinviter.com/apps/opencontainers/join-the-oci-community)

-The project welcomes contributions and suggestions that abide by the [Code of Conduct](./CODE_OF_CONDUCT.md)
+The project welcomes contributions and suggestions that abide by the [CNCF Code of Conduct](./CODE_OF_CONDUCT.md)